Browns QB Cody Kessler on track to start finale with RG3 still in concussion protocol

 Griffin is 1-3 as a starter this season.
 Kessler, a third-round draft pick who has suffered two concussions this season, is 0-8.

-Cornerbacks Joe Haden (neck), Jamar Taylor (groin) and Trey Caldwell (hamstring), left tackle Joe Thomas (knee), running back Duke Johnson (ankle) and linebacker Cam Johnson (unknown) also sat out practice Wednesday.
+Cornerbacks Joe Haden (neck, groin) and Trey Caldwell (hamstring), left tackle Joe Thomas (knee), running back Duke Johnson (ankle) and outside linebacker Cam Johnson (groin) also sat out practice Wednesday.